 This means that the stock is considered cheap in relation to the company’s most recent earnings report.

 This stock also pays a solid dividend yield of 2.80 percent, which can provide an additional source of income for long-term investors.

-Even during the hardest days of the pandemic, it was able to post relatively strong earnings numbers.
+Even during the hardest days of the pandemic, it posted relatively strong earnings numbers.

 JPMorgan Chase is a stalwart in the retail and commercial banking industry and appears to be a solid long-term stock pick.